 Harry N. Sykes and Luska J. Twyman are the first African Americans elected to the city councils of Lexington and Glasgow, respectively.
 Twyman would become mayor of Glasgow in 1969.

 The use of scare tactics to force African Americans out of newly integrated neighborhoods is banned by the Kentucky Real Estate Commission.
-A group of Louisville form the West End Community Council to encourage peaceful integration of residential neighborhoods.
+A group of Louisville women form the West End Community Council to encourage peaceful integration of residential neighborhoods.

 U.S. Congress passes federal Civil Rights Act.
 Lack of support in the Kentucky legislature for a strong public accommodations bill leads to a mass march on Frankfort.
 More than 10,000 people, led by King, baseball’s Jackie Robinson, gospel singer Mahalia Jackson, and folk singers Peter, Paul, and Mary, demonstrate in support of civil rights legislation.
 Later, 32 people hold a hunger strike in the House gallery to coerce legislators to pass the bill, but it never comes out of committee.